A BRIEF HISTORY OF BOTSWANA

 However across Africa in the 1950s there was an unstoppable move towards independence.
 In 1960 the Bechuanaland People's Party was formed.
 In 1961 Bechuanaland was granted its own legislative council.
 Then in 1962 Seretse Khama founded the Bechuanaland Democratic Party and in 1963 work began on building a capital at Gaborone.
 In 1965 Bechuanaland was granted internal self-government.
 Finally on 30 September 1966 the Republic of Botswana became independent.

 In the late 20th century the economy of Botswana grew rapidly.
 Diamonds were discovered in 1967 at Orapa.
-In 1977 Lethlhekane mine opened and in 1982 Jwaeng mine opened.
+In 1977 Letlhakane mine opened and in 1982 Jwaneng mine opened.
 Tourism is also an important industry in Botswana.
 Manufacturing industry is also growing in Botswana.

 Today Botswana is developing rapidly.
 Today the population of Botswana is 2.1 million.